-in this formula, $f_c$ is the critical frequency of phase transition, $\nu$ is kinematic viscosity of the fluid, $H_{in}$ is the initial hight of the liquid in the container, $Cu$ is a dimensionless quantity which is originated from some solid physical considerations: \begin{enumerate} \item The coefficient of the quadratic term illustrates the dynamical constriants for the system and the dimensionless number $ Cu $ combine the effect of Coriolis force, gravitational force, centrifugal force, viscous force and momentum force.
+in this formula, $f_c$ is the critical frequency of phase transition, $\nu$ is the kinematic viscosity of the fluid, $H_{in}$ is the initial height of the liquid in the container, $Cu$ is a dimensionless quantity that is originated from some solid physical considerations: \begin{enumerate} \item The coefficient of the quadratic term illustrates the dynamical constraints for the system and the dimensionless number $ Cu $ combine the effect of Coriolis force, gravitational force, centrifugal force, viscous force, and momentum force.

-\item The coefficient of the forth order term reflects the spatial restriction of the evolution of the polygon.
-For both $H_{in}$ and R are the main spatial scale dominators of this fliud system. \item The overall tool to determine the exponent is dimensional analysis. \end{enumerate} After getting the experssion of $ E $ with respect to the order parameter $\boldsymbol{M}$.
-The basic picture would become clear: with the increase of rotation frequency, the local minima, which initially is located at the $\boldsymbol{M}=0$, would split to other points, as the physical meaning of local minimas is reffer to the physically realisable phase of the system.
-So accompanied with the spliting behavior, the phase transition happen.
-To find the local minimas and get the dynamic imformation of them with respect to rotation frequency, with the exterma condition $\partial E/\partial \boldsymbol{M} =0$, we could get
+\item The coefficient of the fourth order term reflects the spatial restriction of the evolution of the polygon.
+For both $H_{in}$ and R is the main spatial scale dominators of this fluid system. \item The overall tool to determine the exponent is dimensional analysis. \end{enumerate} After getting the expression of $ E $ for the order parameter $\boldsymbol{M}$.
+The basic picture would become clear: with the increase of rotation frequency, the local minima, which initially is located at the $\boldsymbol{M}=0$, would split to other points, as the physical meaning of local minima is referred to as the physically realizable phase of the system.
+So accompanied by the splitting behavior, the phase transition happens.
+To find the local minima and get the dynamic information of them to rotation frequency, with the extreme condition $\partial E/\partial \boldsymbol{M} =0$, we could get

-These two solutions demonstrate us the accessible local extremas.
-Then, with $\partial^{2} E/\partial \boldsymbol{M}^{2}>0$, we can gain the information that in which frequency interval, $ E $ would be the local minimas.
+These two solutions demonstrate to us the accessible local extremes.
+Then, with $\partial^{2} E/\partial \boldsymbol{M}^{2}>0$, we can gain the information that in which frequency interval, $ E $ would be the local minima.

-So that means when the frequency lower than the critical phase transition value, the order parameter would remain zero.
-When the freqency is larger than the critical value, the transition happened.
+So that means when the frequency is lower than the critical phase transition value, the order parameter would remain zero.
+When the frequency is larger than the critical value, the transition happened.
 The value of $\boldsymbol{M}$ would be determined by the next formula, and as the $\boldsymbol{M} \propto n$ in (\ref{1}), the sides number of the polygon would be uniquely specified.

-Taking (\ref{1}) into (\ref{6}), the formulation of the sides number of the polygon n could be derived out with respect to the rotation frequency of the bottom plane.
+Taking (\ref{1}) into (\ref{6}), the formulation of the sides number of the polygon n could be derived concerning the rotation frequency of the bottom plane.